Location: Downloads / GMax / Manual

 Interface

-GMax interface
+GMax user interface

 The GMax display features three knobs.
 Each has a label above it and a display of its current value below it.
 At the bottom-right of the GUI is a gain-reduction meter.